Legal Insights

 1. Offer

-An offer is a clear proposal by one party to another, indicating a willingness to enter into a contract on specified terms.
-The offer must be communicated and specific.
-For example, a business offering to sell 1,000 units of a product at a specified price constitutes a valid offer.
+An offer is the initial proposal made by one party to another, clearly outlining the terms under which they are willing to enter into an agreement.
+The offer must be definite, clear, and communicated to the other party.
+For example, a supplier offering to sell 1,000 units of a product at a specified price is making a valid offer.
+If the terms are vague, ambiguous, or lack essential details, the offer may not be legally binding.

 2. Acceptance

-Acceptance is the unambiguous agreement to the terms of the offer.
-It must mirror the offer exactly (known as the "mirror image rule") and be communicated to the offeror.
-Silence generally does not constitute acceptance unless previously agreed upon by the parties.
+Acceptance is the unconditional agreement to the terms of the offer.
+It must precisely match the offer’s terms (this is known as the "mirror image rule") and be communicated clearly to the offeror.
+In contract law, silence is generally not considered acceptance unless there is a prior agreement that states otherwise.
+The method of acceptance may vary—verbal, written, or even through actions—but it must demonstrate clear intent to be bound by the contract.

 3. Consideration